CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## enter the container as root

+Sometimes you need to do something as `root`.
-Sometimes you need to enter the container as root:
+You don't need to use `sudo`.
+Just open the container as `root` user.

 ```bash
 podman exec -it --user root rust_dev_vscode_cnt bash